The Work That Reconnects and Active Hope

 What does the word ‘hope’ mean to you?
 We will look at this throughout the book...
 We are not talking about 'hopium', pollyanna hope.

 I have pondered 'hope' for some years and found the word is largely corrupted in our society.
 It is a word uttered along with directing ‘thoughts' and 'wishes’ in a passive context, projected to a future destination without a constructive backup action, plan or commitment.

 We do have to envision the future we want to be a part of creating, however, my interpretation of ‘hope’ without action is wishful thinking.
+It is not necessary for action.
 I see often a passive projection into a desired future, without deeper insight and substance to hearing the call, the longing feeling which is an invitation to act on behalf of life on our earth.
 If you are reading this, you are blessed with a human body, blessed with the ability of taking actions that many species we share our planet with cannot.
 With this comes privilege which carries responsibility.
 We are mutually supported as we support the whole, wholeheartedly coming from love and acceptance.

 Acknowledging the here and now, and understanding future projections based on the science means living with uncertainty and mass extinctions, it involves embodying the pain and discomfort, welcoming the insights and wisdom, accepting with a mindset 'what will be, will be and regardless of seeing an outcome I will be a part of it.'
 Deep multi-sensing invites the calling of natural attractions to our guide engagement.
 Through this embodiment, the actions feel fuelled and supported, enabling a sacred-type of engagement, without an attachment to the outcome.
 We feel supported, energised and part of something far greater than ourselves.

 🌏 Subscribe to Greensong Kinfolk for early-bird specials, free and discounted events.